wangvei/pydefect/README.md

 This will install `pydefect` and any dependant packages not already have installed on your system.

+If you are a developer and you would like the latest changes to be executable without re-install then it is recommended to use:

+`pip install -e ./`

+This will install the package in editable mode.
+For more information, see the reddit discussion [here](https://www.reddit.com/r/learnpython/comments/ayx7za/how_does_pip_install_e_work_is_there_a_specific/).

+#### Handling dependancies

 Note that the `scikit-image` package is required to locate interstitials but can be omitted if this feature is not required.

 Sometimes errors will be given if a specific version of a package is not